muskmusk/gitskills/README.txt

 # gitskills
 <<<<<<< HEAD
-creat a new branch is quick is quick AND simple.
+creat a new branch is quick is quick AND simple.helo